AdobeDocs/experience-manager-65.en/help/assets/config-smart-tagging.md

 ---

-# Configure Asset tagging using the Smart Content Service {#configure-asset-tagging-using-the-smart-content-service}
+# Configure asset tagging using the Smart Content Service {#configure-asset-tagging-using-the-smart-content-service}

 You can integrate Adobe Experience Manager (AEM) with the Smart Content Service using Adobe I/O. Use this configuration to access the Smart Content Service from within AEM.